PolicyStat/jobtastic/README.md

 then you can change this yourself.
 You probably don't need to.

+#### task_timeout

+This optional positive integer will tell Jobtastic that after `task_timeout` seconds, early return.
+This is useful if you have a task that usually finishes in a certain period of time, however there are edgecases that cause the task to take much longer.
+Basically if it takes longer than `task_timeout` we do not care about the output, so early return to free up the task.

 ### Method to Override

 Other than tweaking the member variables,